RATHISHMANIVANNAN/Touchless-Doorbell-with-Face-Detection/README.md

 # Arduino-Code-Miniproject

-This miniproject combines a touchless doorbell using an ultrasonic sensor and buzzer with a face detection model, enhanced with a gTTS (Google Text-to-Speech) feature.
+This miniproject combines a touchless doorbell made using an arduino UNO, ultrasonic sensor and buzzer with a face detection model, enhanced with a gTTS (Google Text-to-Speech) feature.

 ## Table of Contents
 - [Overview](#overview)